Alex-Windle/react-orderman-client-Alex-Windle/docs/m2_instructions.md

 * `Customers/Index/reducers/customersIndexReducers.jsx` - *Redux reducers that track the state of the customers index requests.*

-* `Customers/components/OrdersTable.jsx` - *Table rendering rows of Customer data.
+* `Customers/Index/components/CustomersTable.jsx` - *Table rendering rows of Customer data.
 Also renders a `Pagination` component that responds to page change events.*

 * `Customers/Index/CustomersIndexContainer.jsx` - *Connected Component that represents a list of Customers.
 Renders an `AuthenticatedLayout`, `SearchBar`, `SuccessButton`, and `CustomersTable`.*

+* `Customers/Show/actions/customersShowActions.jsx` - *Redux-Thunk Actions that GET and PATCH to /customers/:id.*

+* `Customers/Show/reducers/customersShowReducers.jsx` - *Redux reducers that track the state of the customers show requests.*

+* `Customers/Show/components/CustomerDetailsForm.jsx` - *Form for rending/updating customer data.
+Should be able to render with or without initialValues.*

+* `Customers/Show/CustomersShowContainer.jsx` - *Connected Component that represents a single Customer.
+Renders an `AuthenticatedLayout`, `CustomerDetailsForm` with initialValues.*

+* `Customers/Create/actions/customersCreateActions.jsx` - *Redux-Thunk Actions that POST to /customers.*

+* `Customers/Create/reducers/customersShowReducers.jsx` - *Redux reducers that track the state of the customers create requests.*

+* `Customers/Create/CustomersCreateContainer.jsx` - *Connected Component that represents creating a single customer.
+Renders an `AuthenticatedLayout`, `CustomerDetailsForm` without initialValues.*

 * `Customers/CustomersContainer.jsx` - *A container that manages routing of Customers paths..
 It renders a `Switch` from `react-router-dom` as well as three `Route`s, one pointing to `/customers` (renders `CustomersIndexContainer`), one pointing to `/customers/create` (renders `CustomersCreateContainer`), and one pointing to `/customers/:id` (renders `CustomersShowContainer`).

+**Update Files**

+* Update `Routes.jsx` to display the `/customers` route with the `protected` HOC and the `/` route with the `notProtected` HOC.